-With the broad range of multi-tier architecture applications based on Java EE deployed at the enterprise level, performance problems can be more of an issue and harder to diagnose.
+With the broad range of multitier architecture applications based on Java EE deployed at the enterprise level, performance problems can be more of an issue and harder to diagnose.
 The multi-layer architecture makes the performance problems hard to locate, and it takes more time and effort to investigate and locate performance bottlenecks.
 The impact from performance issues can be severe.

-In order to get maximum capacity form WebSphere Application Server applications, it’s important to monitor and tune their performance.
+To get maximum capacity form WebSphere Application Server applications, it’s important to monitor and tune their performance.
 WebSphere Application Server Performance Tuning Toolkit helps you to do so.

-Figure 1: Summary of the main functions of the Performance Tuning Toolkit
+Figure 1.
+Summary of the main functions of the Performance Tuning Toolkit

-- If the heapsize reaches the maximum heap size.
+- If the heap size reaches the maximum heap size

-- If the thread pool reaches the threshold.
+- If the thread pool reaches the threshold

-- If the CPU usage reaches 90%.
+- If the CPU usage reaches 90%

-- If some servlet error occur.
+- If a servlet error occurs

-- If some connection timeout occurs.
+- If a connection timeout occurs

-- If some hung thread declared.
+- If a hung thread is declared

-- If some transactions rolled back.
+- If transactions are rolled back

-- If some transactions timeout.
+- If transactions timeout